 The Warrants are exercisable by presentation and surrender of the Warrant at our principal office or the office of our transfer agent with the purchase form annexed thereto duly executed and accompanied by the payment of the exercise price for the purchase of the number of shares specified in the purchase form.

-Warrants may also be exercised through a "cashless exercise" pursuant to which the Warrant or a portion thereof can be surrendered in exchange for a number of shares of common stock as is determined based on notice to the holders.
-In exchange for the surrender of the Warrants in connection with a redemption by Perficient, the holders of redeemed Warrants will receive a number of shares of common stock equal to that number of shares that would have been received if the warrant holder had made a "cashless exercise" on the redemption date.
+Warrants may also be exercised through a "cashless exercise" pursuant to which the Warrant or a portion thereof can be surrendered in exchange for a number of shares of common stock as is determined based on the difference between the exercise price of the Warrant and the current market price of our common stock.